fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 #### System requirements (high level)
 Functional:
+The psychotherapist has full access to the data of patients, who are treated by him (exception: read only access to general data like name, birthday, gender,...).
+- Read only access to the other patients.
 - The application shows only the relevant patients from a specific doctor

 Non-functional:
+- The data of all patients are stored in a central database.

 - Datenschutz
 - Tablet application, which can also be used on desktop computers.
 - Central data management
 - Berechtigung psych med
+- A smartphone version of the application is possible in a later stage of the project (limited functionality).

 ### 5. Prototype
 (presentation: Patrick)

+- Prototype: see separate pictures

 - briefly document the what and how of your prototype